Learn how generative AI in healthcare is enhancing diagnostics, personalizing treatment plans, and improving operational efficiencies.

 1. Data Privacy and Security Concerns

 Healthcare data is extremely sensitive and 10 times more valuable on the black market than financial data.
 The average cost of a healthcare data breach is nearly $10M, making it the most expensive type of data breach in any industry.
 Healthcare cyberattacks are extremely lucrative for cybercriminals, leading to a major risk of data breaches and exposure.
-With GenAI aggregating and storing huge amounts of healthcare data, consumers and providers are concerned about the consequences of misuse or exposure.
+With LLM GenAI aggregating and storing huge amounts of healthcare data, consumers and providers are concerned about the consequences of misuse or exposure.

 In 2024, the largest healthcare data breach at Change Healthcare exposed 100 million patient records and cost the organization a $22 million ransom.
 Genetic firm 23andMe was also hacked, exposing family genealogical trees, medical data, and locations of 6.9 million people.
 Unfortunately, healthcare data breaches are increasing, and GenAI may add more fuel to the fire.